Admin Commands

 - Authentication — one of:

-Authorization: Rcon <password>— shared secret fromAUTH_RCON_PASSWORD.Authorization: Bearer <jwt>— OIDC JWT.
-SeeAUTH_ISSUER,AUTH_AUDIENCE, andAUTH_JWT_HEADERin ENVIRONMENT.md.
-IfAUTH_JWT_HEADERis set, Nexus reads the JWT from that header instead ofAuthorization— useful behind a proxy that writes the token into a non-standard header.- Pre-auth IP block: requests from source IPs banned via
+Authorization: Rcon <password>— shared secret fromAUTH_RCON_PASSWORD.Authorization: Bearer <jwt>— OIDC JWT presented directly (scripted callers), or a front-injected header named byAUTH_JWT_HEADER(e.g.Cf-Access-Jwt-Assertion).
+SeeAUTH_ISSUERandAUTH_AUDIENCEin ENVIRONMENT.md.- Pre-auth IP block: requests from source IPs banned via

 client.banare rejected with HTTP403 Forbiddenbefore JSON parsing. - Unauthorized: a valid envelope with an unauthenticated or non-admin caller returns JSON-RPC error

 -32000 unauthorized.
-The error envelope'sdata.hintfield carries an operator-facing one-liner describing how to authenticate against this Nexus, derived from what's actually configured (set rcon_password <secret>,authenticate via OIDC, both, or "admin auth not configured"). - GET /rcon: returns a small auto-closing HTML page.
-Reaching it proves an upstream OIDC gate (e.g. Cloudflare Access) let the request through; Nexus then pushes a
+The error envelope'sdata.hintfield carries an operator-facing one-liner describing how to authenticate against this Nexus, derived from what's actually configured (set rcon_password <secret>,run rcon login, both, or "admin auth not configured"). - GET /rcon: returns a small auto-closing HTML page.
+The WASM shell opens it as a top-level popup so a fronting access gate can run its IdP round trip and set its cookie.
+The page relays the login outcome to the opener through

 Request and Response Envelope